 Copywriters who want maximum impact have to develop a plan before starting to write.
 They need to consider where they will get information from, what they will say, and how they will deliver the message.

 To succeed in business communication, writers must conduct extensive research on their client’s industry and competitors.
-They must understand the latest developments in technology, laws, and regulations, consumer attitudes, and above all, their target audience’s pain points.
+They must understand the latest developments in technology, laws and regulations, consumer attitudes, and their target audience’s pain points.